 Putting It All Together

-Finding your perfect haircut is a process, not a single decision.
-Start by identifying your face shape and hair type.
-Factor in your lifestyle and how much effort you’re willing to invest daily.
-Find a skilled barber and develop a relationship with them.
-Communicate clearly and provide feedback.
+Finding your perfect haircut is a process.
+Not a one-time event.
+Start by identifying your face shape and hair type honestly.
+Factor in your lifestyle and how much daily effort you’re actually willing to commit — not how much you wish you’d commit, but what’s realistic.

 Dealing With Problem Areas